jll24/dev-portfolio/README.md

 # My Web Portfolio

-A beginning of a new life.
-This portfolio speaks my hardships, perserverance, learnings, and most importantly, my creativity.
+This portfolio speaks of my hardships, perseverance, learnings, and most importantly, my creativity.

 # Expect these features: